Oregon Secretary of State

 Designation for the Wasco County Fair & Rodeo.

-When the Territorial Legislature created Wasco County in 1854 from parts of Clackamas, Lane, Linn and Marion Counties, it embraced all of Oregon east of the Cascade Range, most of Idaho and parts of Montana and Wyoming.
-It was named for the Wasco, or Wascopam, Tribe.
+When the Territorial Legislature created Wasco County in 1854 from parts of Clackamas, Lane, Linn and Marion counties, it embraced all of Oregon east of the Cascade Range, most of Idaho, and parts of Montana and Wyoming.
+The county was named for the Wasco Tribe, the eastern-most group of Chinookan-speaking people on the Columbia River.

 Wasco’s county seat is The Dalles.
 Now the trading hub of north-central Oregon, The Dalles gained earlier fame as the town at the end of the Oregon Trail.
-Thousands of years before that, humans scratched pictographs on rocks overlooking the Columbia River in this area.
-Later, tribes gathered for generations near Celilo Falls to trade and fish.
-The county’s tribal heritage continues in evidence today.
+In this area thousands of years earlier, people etched pictographs on rocks overlooking the Columbia River in this area.
+For generations, Indigenous tribes near Celilo Falls gathered to trade and fish, but The Dalles Dam flooded the falls in 1957.

 County Officials